olcf/pkpass/README.md

 Pkpass has few dependencies.
 Fernet is a crypto library used to allow automatic symmetric encrypting.
 Fernet can be installed using pip: pip install cryptography

 Other dependencies can be found in requirements.txt
+__Note:__ All dependencies will be installed if the setup script is run.